bunmidavies/year2notes/COMP25212/moores law.md

 [[COMP25212]]

 ### ~ definition
-- ==the number of transistors on an IC doubles every 2 years=
+- ==the number of transistors on an IC doubles every 2 years

 smaller transistors = more transistors + faster transistors although smaller transistors result in lower energy use per component, more components still results in power management being the limiting factor in many systems